 Looking for the perfect retail window props and various types of displays to complement your store?

 Contact Color Reflections for the retail graphics you need to improve your merchandising!

 What Are Props in Retail?

-Merchandising props used in visual displays are productive when they tell the product’s story in such a way, the customer wants to know more.
-Visual displays are especially attractive around popular holidays such as Christmas, Thanksgiving and Valentine’s Day.
+Merchandising props used in visual displays in retail are productive when they tell the product’s story in such a way that the customer wants to know more.
+Visual displays are especially attractive around popular holidays such as Christmas, Thanksgiving, and Valentine’s Day.
 Here are some of the more common types of visual merchandising props:

 - Potted plants

 - Boxes or crates

 - Barrels Wrapped gift boxes denoting the occasion